Home → Board Members

 Gambling Control Board Members

 The five members of the Gambling Control Board are appointed by the Governor of Maine to serve three years terms.
-At least 4 members of the board must have training or experience in at least one of the following fields: corporate finance, economics, law, accounting, law enforcement, computer science, or the gambling industry.
+At least 4 members of the board must have training or experience in at least one of the following fields: corporate finance, economics, law, accounting, law enforcement, computer science or the gambling industry.
 One member must have experience in the Harness racing industry.
-Appointees to the Board must also be reviewed and confirmed by the joint standing committee of the legislature having jurisdiction over gambling matters.
-Currently that is the Veterans and Legal Affairs Committee.
+Appointees to the Board must also be reviewed and confirmed by the Veterans and Legal Affairs Joint Standing Committee of the Legislature having jurisdiction over gambling matters.
 The chair of the board is appointed by the Governor.

 Chair Timothy Doyle: Mr. Doyle is a resident of Turner and retired in 2008 from the Maine State Police after having attained the rank of Major, responsible for State Police Operations.
 Assignments while in the State Police included staffing the original Gambling Control Board in 2004 and with assisting in the development of the original rules, regulations, and processes for slot machine gambling.
-Mr. Doyle has been active in the Town of Greene, having served on various boards and committees, including 5 terms on the Board of Selectmen.
-Mr. Doyle is currently employed as the Vice President of the Maine Motor Transport Association in Augusta.
+Mr. Doyle has been active in the Town of Greene, having served on various boards and committees, including five terms on the Board of Selectmen.
+Mr. Doyle is currently employed as the Vice President of the Maine Motor Transport Association (MMTA) in Augusta and is Chair of the Gambling Control Board.
+A pioneer for casino gaming in Maine, Tim staffed the initial 2004 Gambling Control Unit and was instrumental in the development of the original rules and regulations.

-Barbara Dresser: Ms. Dresser is a resident of Saco and is an associate attorney with the firm of Bergen & Parkinson, LLC.
-She received her B.S. in Business Administration from Lyndon State College and her J.D. from the University of Maine School of Law.
-Ms. Dresser currently serves as a member of the Maine State Harness Racing Commission.
+Barbara Dresser: Ms. Dresser is a resident of Saco and is an associate attorney with the firm of Jones & Warren, P.A.
+She received her B.S. in Business Administration from Lyndon State College in 1998 and her J.D. from the University of Maine School of Law in 2001.
+Ms. Dresser served as a member of the Maine Harness Racing Commission from 2010 - 2016, and named Chair from 2013-2016.